 What is Sicilian Pizza?

 The original, genuine version from Sicily comes from Palermo and is called sfincione, which freely equates as “thick sponge.”
 Sicilian pizzas have a fluffy, spongy bread base topped with a meatless sauce made from tomatoes, herbs, onions, as well as anchovies, which is covered with breadcrumbs and an optional grating of hard cheese.

-Sicilian Pizza is then baked in a square tray.
+Sicilian Pizza is baked in a square tray in a commercial pizza oven.
 Traditional sfincione (Sicilian pizza) does not make use of mozzarella cheese because a lot of the milk produced in Sicily originates from lamb and goats.
 You will locate sfincione generally offered in bakeshops or panificios.
-You can prepare this pizzas even in an electric oven like Presto Pizzazz Pizza Oven.
+You can prepare these pizzas even in an electric oven like Presto Pizzazz Pizza Oven.